jlenoble/singletons/README.md

 So you may also pass `customArgs` as third argument.
 It is an array of 2-sized arrays.
 The first element is a custom class, the second a literal object with several possible options as functions to process the arguments of your custom type:

 * `convert`: Arguments of your custom type are replaced by the output of this function.
-If this option is not set, the custom arguments are not passed through as singleton parameters, but they are still considered for further processing by other custom functions.
+If this option is not set, the custom arguments are not passed through as singleton parameters, but they are still considered for postprocessing.
-* `reduce`: All arguments of your custom type are first reduced to one argument of the same type or another.
-It is then converted if possible, passed through or not, etc.
+* `reduce`: All arguments of your custom type are reduced to one argument of the same type or another before postprocessing, but after all other operations.
+If you need to reduce first, either use `[`preprocess`](#preprocessing-arguments)`, or reduce them outside and pass only the result of the reduction (of a regular type or of a new custom type created just for the occasion!).
+* `spread`: Arguments of your custom type are converted to lists of regular initializing args that are spread in place in the sequence of all init args, recursively.
+Beware of cyclical references.
+You may prefer to use `shallowSpread` instead.
+* `shallowSpread`: Arguments of your custom type are converted to lists of regular initializing args that are spread in place in the sequence of all init args.
+Just the init args are affected.
+You won't enter an infinite loop if there are cyclical references.
-* `postprocess`: What to do with your custom types once your singleton is created or updated.
+* `postprocess`: What to do with your custom or reduced types once your singleton is created or updated.

+If you need to spread arguments deeply but they cross-reference, you must use [`preprocess`](#preprocessing-arguments) instead of `customArgs:spread` and you must work out some circonvoluted logic on your own.
+Good luck!

 ```js
 import {SingletonFactory} from 'singletons';